CyberT33N/mongoose-cheat-sheet/README.md

 <br><br>

 ## timestamps (https://mongoosejs.com/docs/guide.html#timestamps)
 - The timestamps option tells mongoose to assign createdAt and updatedAt fields to your schema.
 The type assigned is Date.

-<br><br>

 By default, the names of the fields are createdAt and updatedAt.
 Customize the field names by setting timestamps.createdAt and timestamps.updatedAt.
 ```javascript
 var mySchema = new mongoose.Schema({name: String}, {timestamps: true});
 ```